Fernando-A-Rocha/mta-samp-maploader/README.md

 # Generating Collision Files

 There's a tool to generate a `.col` file from a given `.dff` model.
 Check out the tutorial [here](/.github/docs/TUTORIAL_COL.md).

-# Final Note

-Feel free to update this README.md if you wish to improve it.

-Thank you for reading, have fun!